lukeollivierre/cs130-project/methodology.md

 # Methodology

-### Data Source(s)
+### Data Source
-* **Provided CSV Files:** The primary data for this analysis was sourced from two CSV files provided directly in the environment: `atp_matches_2005.csv` and `atp_matches_2008.csv`.
+* **Tennis Database:** The primary data for this analysis was sourced from [Tennis Professionals](https://www.kaggle.com/datasets/gmadevs/atp-matches-dataset) where the two CSV files: `atp_matches_2005.csv` and `atp_matches_2008.csv`were downloaded.
 These files contain match-level statistics for the ATP tour, including player IDs, rankings, scores, match duration, and tournament dates.

 ### Data Preparation/Cleaning
 * **File Loading & Parsing:** Data was loaded by reading the CSV files line-by-line using Python's built-in file handling (without pandas).
 Rows were split by commas to extract individual fields.